 In a Nature Physics publication from 2021, scientists around Kerry J. Vahala from the Caltech in Pasadena demonstrated how to use a Balanced Optical Cross-Correlator (BOC) as an ultra-precise measurement device for optical timing jitter.

 A soliton or solitary wave is a self-reinforcing wave packet that maintains its shape while propagating at a constant velocity.
-The latter is possible by counteracting nonlinear and dispersive effects in the medium.
+The latter is possible by balancing nonlinear and dispersive effects in the medium.
 Furthermore, with its self-reinforcing properties, solitons are an exciting field as they might find their way into next-generation telecommunication systems.

 The solitons analyzed by the Caltech team were coherently pumped (Kerr) solitons in an optical microcavity.
 Such a setup could be the basis for chip-based frequency combs.
 However, these optical solitons are expected to undergo random quantum diffusion that set a fundamental performance limit in applications of soliton microcombs.